getporter/porter/docs/content/build-image.md

         - uninstall
 ```

-After the scaffolding is created, you may edit the _porter.yaml_ and modify the `registry: getporter` element representing the Docker registry that you can push to.
-Note that the bundle is not pushed during the `porter build` workflow.
+After the scaffolding is created, you may edit the porter.yaml and modify the `registry: localhost:5000` element representing the Docker registry that you can push to.
+Note that the bundle is not pushed during porter build.

-Once you have modified the `porter.yaml`, you can run `porter build` to generate your first invocation image.
-Here we add the `--debug` flag to see all of the output:
+Once you have modified the porter.yaml, you can run `porter build --debug` to generate your first invocation image.

 ```console
 $  porter build --debug